eve-seat/seat/docs/upgrade_specifics/upgrading_v0.11.x_to_v0.12.0.md

 Since the Authentication logic has changed, the location of where user accounts has also changed.
 Luckily, the password hashing scheme remains the same, so it simply a case of copying these over to the new table.
 Thankfully, a command was added to help with this.

-There is also a change to `app/config/app.php`, which means you need to checkout the default from the current tag with `git checkout -- app/config/app.php`, and re-apply the changes post-upgrade.

 #### Moving accounts